-That statement, and all its variations, is always, always, the excuse for increased surveillance, for why the government should be able to have a backdoor into encryption algorithms, why our privacy needs to be violated for the “greater good”.
+That statement, and all its variations, is the catchcry that attempts to explain why increased surveillance en masse is required, for why the government should be able to have a backdoor into encryption algorithms, why our privacy needs to be violated for the “greater good”.
 Why providing your social media handles crossing borders is to protect us from terrorists and criminals.

 We’ve come to accept evermore invasive encroachments on our privacy, and sometimes we have no one to blame but ourselves, but it doesn’t have to be this way.
 We don’t have to accept eroding privacy rights.
 We can use technology to both protect ourselves and help change things for the better.